 - Time, care, and patience.

-Building a Good Turtle Habitat
+How to Build a Good Turtle Habitat

 Food is one of the most important things for a turtle, but you must be careful not to overfeed or underfeed it.
 If it looks like its skin is unfolding out of the shell, then it is overfed.
 If it goes in its shell, and you can barely see it, then it is underfed.

-Frequently Asked Questions about Snapping Turtles
+Frequently Asked Questions About Snapping Turtles

-A snapping turtle can't hide as well as other turtles can, but it can move around more easily: On land it raises its body up so that only its tail touches the ground.
+A snapping turtle can't hide as well as other turtles can, but it can move around more easily: On land, it raises its body up so that only its tail touches the ground.
 It has a largish head that's shaped like a triangle, a pointy nose, a large mouth, a curved beak that's shaped like a parrot's, and a very long saw-toothed tail.
 It has no teeth, but look out for that beak!

 On average, these turtles grow to have a shell that's about 10–12 inches long and weigh from 10 to 35 lbs., but some get larger.
 Some very fat captive snapping turtles get to be over 80 lbs.!

-A snapping turtle won't attack a human unless threatened or provoked, especially if its on land, but it can defend itself, and snapping is its best defense.
+A snapping turtle won't attack a human unless threatened or provoked, especially if it's on land, but it can defend itself, and snapping is its best defense.
 It has very strong beak-like jaws and can move its head very far and fast.
 A snapping turtle can cause serious damage to a careless handler.
 The turtle might warn you with a hiss before it snaps.

 As your turtle grows up, he will get bigger!
 You should take this into consideration.
-There will be a time when you will either have to get the turtle a very big tank or hopefully you will have a pond near your house that it can live in.
+There will be a time when you will either have to get the turtle a very big tank, or hopefully you will have a pond near your house that it can live in.

-However you should never ever release that turtle into the wild!
+However, you should never, ever release that turtle into the wild!
 It will not have the ability or the skill to survive.
 Plus, it can introduce pathogens, viruses, and bacteria into the wild (things your turtle has built resistance to but the wild turtles have not!), so don't do it!

-Handling a Snapping Turtle
+How to Handle a Snapping Turtle

 Some say that snappers are all snappy and will all grow up to be aggressive, but if handled often from a young age, they can become just as tame as other turtles.
 If you start when the turtle is still young, handling it often and trying to never hurt it, it will know you're its friend.
 Still, snapping turtles may snap!
 And they can reach their heads back a lot further than you can imagine.
 So no matter what great friends you and your turtle are, you need to be careful.